hitokiri-mata/katacoda-courses/kubernetes-pipelines/sonarqube/step4-analyze.md

 `./gradlew -Dsonar.host.url=$SONAR_SERVICE sonarqube`{{execute}}

 The analysis will take about 1-2 minutes.
-Once complete, navigate to the SonarQube portal and observed the analyzed project.
+Once complete, navigate to the SonarQube portal and observe the analyzed project.
 The portal can be reach from the tab labeled _SonarQube Portal_ above this command line or from this link: https://[[HOST_SUBDOMAIN]]-31111-[[KATACODA_HOST]].environments.katacoda.com/.